vedph/gve-doc/docs/ux/usr-operation.md

 - `load`: load SVG code from a file.
 - `copy`: copy the SVG code into the clipboard.
 - `set`: set the SVG code from the clipboard.
 - `open editor`: open a designated external graphical editor for SVG.
-The default editor is <https://editor.method.ac/>.
-In this case you can copy the existing SVG code if any, paste it into the external editor, draw as desired, and copy back the resulting code.
+The default editor is <https://editor.method.ac/>, but this can be changed and is a configuration parameter.
+In the case of this editor, you can copy the existing SVG code if any, paste it into the external editor, draw as desired, and copy back the resulting code.
 Then, use the set button to set the SVG code from the clipboard.

 ## Elements

 The elements tab is dependent from the [diplomatic tab](#diplomatic), and lists all the SVG elements having an `id` attribute, so that you can attach to them any number of [features](usr-features.md).
+This way, you can get maximum metadata granularity also on the visuals side.

 ![elements tab](img/operation-editor04.png)

 - to add or edit features to an element, click its pen button.
 - to remove all the features from an element, click the delete button.

+You are free to decide for the level of abstraction attached to your visual representation.
+Visuals can be a highly surrogate and schematic representation, or try to be as faithful as possible to the source image.
+In the latter case, you might even want to show that image as the background of the geometric representation of visuals.

+Note that in most cases visuals should be representing non-textual entities, like strokes, shapes, and drawings of any sort.
+When the operation visuals include text, because this is being inserted or replaced, you do not need to add text elements to represent it.

+Visuals representing texts, i.e. characters, are handled at the text layer, and become part of the output text.
+So, they will be part of the text passed to the snapshot viewer, just like any other character from the base text.
+Anyway, you can displace the newly added characters so that they appear in the desired location.
+For instance, say your autograph text shows a letter X above a letter Y, meant to replace it.
+In this case, this newly introduced character node, X, will take the place of Y unless you displace it above.

+To displace the character(s) introduced by an operation, you can add features to the operation named `x` and `y` with its desired coordinates.
+These coordinates will be used by the snapshot viewer to anchor the newly introduced text at the starting point they define.

 ## D-Features